 Visiting on one of the other six days of the week?
 Head to Akamai Coffee for some seriously good coffee and tasty breakfast pastries.

-- For lunch, you can either check out any of the food trucks that usually are parked by Makena Beach, if that was your beach of choice, or, alternatively, check out Coconut’s Fish Cafe for some much deserved tacos after all that beach lounging.
+For lunch, you can either check out any of the food trucks that usually are parked by Makena Beach.
+Alternatively, check out Coconut’s Fish Cafe for some much deserved tacos after all that beach lounging.

-- Explore the small but charming town of Wailuku, with quaint wooden storefronts along Market Street.
-Check out Native Intelligence, which offers handcrafted artisanal goods by locals or get, like, actually cool souvenirs from Paradise Now.
+Explore the small but charming town of Wailuku, with quaint wooden storefronts along Market Street.
+For example, pop into Native Intelligence, which offers handcrafted artisanal goods by locals or get, like, actually cool souvenirs from Paradise Now.

 Before you leave, be sure to grab a shave ice from Ululani’s, which makes their own syrup flavors, like pickled mango and lychee.
-It’s one of the best shave ice spots on the island!
+I’m kind of a shave ice aficionado and I think it’s one of the best spots on the island!

 Day 5: Exploring upcountry Maui and the world’s largest dormant volcano